The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 How do you know Obama wanted to prop up the dictator?

-How do you just say that?
+How did you just say that?

 All right.

-All right, here you go.
+All right, here we go.

 Don't doubt me.

-The State Department in particular communicated to Honduran officials on the ground that President Obama wouldn't support any non-democratic transfer of power in the Central American country.
+The State Department, in particular, communicated to Honduran officials on the ground that President Obama wouldn't support any non-democratic transfer of power in the Central American country.

 We made it clear it was something we didn't support.